 2.5 Layers

-Two-point layers provide the same layers as mentioned above, with another half layer that is often lightly sprayed on or comes as a painted-on coating designed to provide more water resistance through the inner membrane.
+2.5-layer jackets offer the same layers as mentioned above, plus an additional half layer that is often lightly sprayed on or comes as a painted-on coating, designed to provide more water resistance through the inner membrane.
 These designs are often less expensive and less durable.

 3 Layers